mikegdupont/ICO/README.md

 # Windows DNS A record add with roll-back

 ## Description
 This workflow starts with a condictional task which checks user input for the desire to also create a PTR record when creating a Windows DNS A recrod.
 The workflow also has 3 customer tasks.
 1 task adds the A record to Windows DNS with an associated PTR record.
-Another tasks effectively does the exact same thing except without the PTR recrod.
+Another tasks effectively does the exact same thing except without the PTR record.
 The third task is used for rollback of either of the two Add record tasks.

 ## Instructions
 Import the workflow into Intersight Cloud Orchestrator.
 Create a powershell target (see PowerShell requirements section below).
 Change the Zone Name Worklow input to the zone you would like to use.
 You can now run the workflow.